Phil 230: Atheism: a philosophical analysis (Vailati) Fall 2009

 Conduct

-Please, try to remember to turn off your phones.
-Avoid texting, reading the newspaper or material irrelevant to the course.
+Please, turn off your phones; avoid texting and reading material irrelevant to the course.
 Be respectful of other people.
 This does not mean that you should not criticize their views, even forcefully; however, avoid personal invectives.